ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 The ``dataPoints`` variable refers to a list of coordinates for which the envelope will "nudge" the sound towards.
 It contains a list of tuples, each tuple represents a point in time first and an amplitude second.

-For the shake of an example, lets create a simple envelope that only rises up from 0 to 1 and than back again to 0:
+For the shake of an example, lets create a simple envelope that only rises up from 0 to 1 and than back again to 0 :

-First of all, a simple sound withoun an envelope so we'll have a point of reference:
+First of all, a simple sound withoun an envelope so we'll have a point of reference :

 ```fs
 let synth = Synth() // Init